Industries

 “Complicated supply chains, talent shortages and a complex reporting environment are challenges, but CEOs also understand that failure to act can result in giving their competitors an edge that would be far more costly long term,” says Fisher.

-Part of the difficulty with implementing ESG initiatives is the breadth and depth of the task.
+Part of the difficulty with implementing sustainability initiatives is the breadth and depth of the task.
 New reporting requirements and domestic politics add to the challenge.
 Eight out of 10 CEOs believe they will be able to meet new reporting standards.

-“Enhancing trust within an organization and among its stakeholders is paramount as businesses navigate disruption and transform amidst longer-term structural changes in our economy,” says Scott Flynn, Audit Vice Chair for KPMG U.S. “Effective transformation requires buy-in from investors, employees and customers, underscoring the importance of how exactly businesses engage with AI, report financials and ESG metrics and invest in an ethical culture.”
+“Enhancing trust within an organization and among its stakeholders is paramount as businesses navigate disruption and transform amidst longer-term structural changes in our economy,” says Scott Flynn, Audit Vice Chair for KPMG U.S. “Effective transformation requires buy-in from investors, employees and customers, underscoring the importance of how exactly businesses engage with AI, report financials and sustainability metrics and invest in an ethical culture.”

 74% chart